Durga Puja festivities in the city

-Other sounds like that of the congregational prayer during Eid, of Christmas carols, of Janmasthami kirtans, the colourful sound of Holi, the sound of firecrackers during Diwali/Kali Pujo, the sound of Lakshmi Pujo, Rakhi, Navratri all of which are celebrated with equal enthusiasm, reverberates throughout the city at different times of the year.
+Other sounds like that of the congregational prayer during Eid, of Christmas carols, of Janmasthami kirtans, the colourful sound of Holi, the sound of firecrackers during Diwali/Kali Puja, the sound of Lakshmi Puja, Rakhi, Navratri all of which are celebrated with equal enthusiasm, reverberates throughout the city at different times of the year.
 Perhaps here mention needs to be made of Vak Devi, the goddesses of sound according to Hindu Mythology who is worshipped in the city and elsewhere in the form of Goddess Saraswati.

-The following is an archive of a few of the festival sounds, mainly taken during the immersion procession (bhashan), Durga Pujo and the other mentioned festivals which would help us understand and situate the city within a specific framework.
+The following is an archive of a few of the festival sounds, mainly taken during the immersion procession (bhashan), Durga Puja and the other mentioned festivals which would help us understand and situate the city within a specific framework.

 Recording (0126): Beatings on the Dhaak, a traditional instrument performed during most Hindu festivals in Bengal.

 Date of Recording: 21 October 2013; Format: MP3 (192kbps) – Original: WAV (44.1khz, 16 bit audio)

 Recording (0127): Sounds of firecrackers and bombs bursting in the night sky during Kali Puja festivities along with a loudspeaker blaring in the background.

 Date of Recording: 9 November 2013; Format: MP3 (192kbps) – Original: WAV (44.1khz, 16 bit audio)

 Recording (00128): Independence Day celebrations on Red Road.

 Date of Recording: 15 August 2013; Format: MP3 (192kbps) – Original: WAV (44.1khz, 16 bit audio)